 If you’re a homebuyer and want to understand how the Maryland Mortgage Program can help you purchase a home, our statewide network of approved mortgage lending companies has trained loan officers who can answer all your questions.
 To find one in your area, please see our list of approved lender companies.

-The Maryland Mortgage Program is provided by the Maryland Department of Housing and Community Development.
+The Maryland Mortgage Program is administered by the Community Development Administration (CDA), the housing finance agency for the State of Maryland.
+CDA is a division of the Maryland Department of Housing and Community Development.

 For information about the department and how to contact us, please visit